Why does oil not dissolve in water?

 The Role of Polarity

 Solubility is a function of polarity in particular.
-In chemistry, there’s a general rule “like dissolves like.”
-So polar substances dissolve well in polar things, and nonpolar things dissolve well in things that are nonpolar.
+In chemistry, there’s a general rule, like dissolves like.
+So, polar substances dissolve well in polar things, and nonpolar things dissolve well in things that are nonpolar.
 Polar water is excellent at dissolving other polar substances (such as soap) but is not good at dissolving nonpolar substances (like oil).

 Because oil molecules are nonpolar, they don’t have charged ends to interact with the polar water molecules.
 Oil and water don't naturally blend; they naturally repel, so they separate clearly.